Mark Curry (rapper): Life and career

-2009–present: Later life

-In 2009, Curry released a book, Dancing with the Devil, which contained a number of scurrilous anecdotes about Combs and Bad Boy Records, and which Curry began writing in the belief that Combs "would try to deal with me fairly if he knew I was going to air his dirty laundry"; the book claimed that Combs copied Curry's mannerisms and guide vocals verbatim for his 1998 single "Come with Me", that he regularly shoehorned himself on to his artists' tracks so that he could charge high "special guest appearances" and that artists only found out once they received their royalty checks, that he would insist on his sports cars being featured in artists' music videos so that he could deduct high rental fees from their budgets and that he would then claim tax credits for his cars' business use, that he regularly muscled his way into unearned songwriting and production credits, and that he would flaunt his wealth around the people he was exploiting.
-Curry also used the book to note that he was so poor while with Bad Boy that he had to sell his backstage passes for shows where he was one of Combs' henchmen and that towards the end of his Bad Boy career he had considered selling cannabis to provide for his family, that the previous year he had lost his house to foreclosure, and that he was homeless, driving a 1992 Honda Accord he had bought at auction, and unable to afford health insurance for himself, his wife, or his son Mark Curry II.
-In 2014, he opened a juice bar in Miami, and in 2018, he took a job in the solar power industry.
+In 2009, Curry released a book, Dancing with the Devil, which he had begun writing in the belief that Combs "would try to deal with me fairly if he knew I was going to air his dirty laundry" and contained a number of scurrilous allegations about Combs and Bad Boy Records, including that Combs had copied Curry's mannerisms and guide vocals verbatim for his 1998 single "Come with Me", that Combs had neglected to invite Curry to the sessions for The Saga Continues... and that the album only featured him because he showed up anyway, that Combs regularly shoehorned himself on to his artists' tracks so that he could charge high "special guest appearances" and that artists only found out once they received their royalty checks, that he regularly muscled his way into unearned songwriting and production credits, that he would insist on his sports cars being featured in artists' music videos so that he could deduct high rental fees from their budgets and that he would then claim tax credits for his cars' business use, that he would flaunt his wealth around the people he was exploiting, that his actions had left Curry so poor while with Bad Boy that he had to sell his backstage passes for shows where he was one of Combs' henchmen and that he had considered selling cannabis towards the end of his Bad Boy career to provide for his family, and that he had lost his house to foreclosure the previous year and was homeless, driving a 1992 Honda Accord he had bought at auction, and unable to afford health insurance for himself, his wife, or his son.
+He opened a juice bar in Miami in 2014 and took a job in the solar power industry in 2018.